ShironekoBen/superrt/README.md

 ### GPIO pins

-Pins here are given in the logical direction of the data flow (i.e. A0 -> GP0 indicating that address data goes from the SNES to the SuperRT chip).
+Pins here are given in the logical direction of the data flow (i.e. A0 -> GP0 indicates that address data goes from the SNES to the SuperRT chip).

-The level shifter chips is used are `SN74ALVC164245`s - two are required.
+The level shifter chips used are `SN74ALVC164245` - two are required.
 Each chip has two banks (1 and 2), the direction of which can be independently configured.
 The SuperRT prototype uses them as follows:

 ```
 LS1 bank 1: A -> B, enabled only when required by GP16 (data bus from DE10-Nano to SNES)